 UHN Education encompasses teaching and learning at four hospitals– Princess Margaret, Toronto General and Toronto Western hospitals, and the five sites of Toronto Rehab – as well as full-time programs at the School of Applied Health Sciences and a range of options via the School of Continuing Education at the Michener Institute of Education at UHN.
 Visit

 UHN Locations for more information on services, programs and amenities offered at each location.

 shuttle service runs between Toronto Western and Toronto General Hospitals Monday through Friday.

 Providing inclusive and safe spaces for learners throughout your education is of the utmost importance.
 Learn more about resources available to you at

-The Michener Institute of Education at UHN is committed to learner and educator wellness at both an individual and at an organizational level.
-Workplace wellness at UHN is a comprehensive approach to improving the health and wellbeing of employees, trainees and the organization.
+UHN is committed to learner and educator wellness at both an individual and at an organizational level.
+Workplace wellness at UHN is a comprehensive approach to improving the health and well-being of employees, trainees and the organization.
 A healthy organization translates into a more productive and resilient workforce.

 You can visit our

 Main Office at Toronto General Hospital - 1NU168